DETAILED ACTION

 Claims 1-18 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-As to independent claims 1, 7, and 13, the claims recite, among other things, “first distributing a plurality of objects, by applying the plurality of objects to the originally planned workflow, into any of a plurality of elements at an end of the originally planned workflow, out of elements included in the originally planned workflow, at least one of the plurality of objects flowing from a start of the originally planned workflow to at least one of the plurality of elements at the end of the originally planned workflow” and “second distributing the plurality of objects, by applying the plurality of objects to a comparative workflow including an element of a conditional branch that is different from the originally planned workflow, into any of a plurality of elements at an end of the comparative workflow, out of elements included in the comparative workflow, the at least one of the plurality of objects flowing from a start of the comparative workflow to at least one of the plurality of elements at the end of the comparative workflow”.
-However, it is unclear how the distributing of the plurality of objects occurs such that they are applied into a plurality of elements at an end of the workflow/comparative workflow, out of the elements included in the workflow/comparative workflow, at least one of the plurality of objects flowing from a start…to at least one of the plurality of elements at the end.
-It is unclear if the plurality of objects are distributed at an end or if the plurality of objects flow from a start…to at least one of the plurality of elements at the end.
-For the purposes of compact prosecution, the claims will be interpreted in a manner as best understood by the examiner to mean the elements are distributed in a workflow, flowing from a start to an end of the workflow.
+As to independent claims 1, 7, and 13, the claims recite, among other things, “first distributing each of a plurality of objects into any one of a plurality of elements at an end of the originally planned workflow by flowing from a start of the originally planned workflow to at least one of the plurality of elements at the end of the originally planned workflow based on conditional branching” and “second distributing each of the plurality of objects into any one of the plurality of objects at an end of the comparative workflow by flowing from a start of the comparative workflow to at least one of the plurality of elements at the end of the comparative workflow based on conditional branching”.
+The claim further recites “distributing resources…based on the number of the plurality of objects distributed to the element at the end”.
+However, it is unclear how the distributing of the plurality of objects occurs such that they are distributed into any of a plurality of elements at an end of the workflow/comparative workflow, out of the elements included in the workflow/comparative workflow by flowing from a start of the originally planned workflow/ comparative workflow to at least one of the plurality of elements at the end…based on conditional branching.
+It is unclear how the plurality of objects are distributed into any one of the plurality of elements at an end out of elements by flowing from a start….to an end of the workflow…based on conditional branching as well as being distributed to the element at the end.
+In other words, not only is it unclear as to how the plurality of objects are distributed into any of the plurality of elements at an end, the claims are further unclear as the claims recite the objects are both distributed into any one of the plurality of elements at an end and the resources are based on the objects distributed to the element at the end.
+For the purposes of compact prosecution, the claims will be interpreted in a manner as best understood by the examiner to mean the elements are distributed in a workflow, flowing from a start to an end of the workflow and a resource is assigned to a particular branch of a workflow based on some count.
 Appropriate correction is required.

 Dependent claims 2-6, 8-12, and 14-18 fail to resolve the 112 deficiency of their parents claims and are similarly rejected.